What is Legionella?

 Some people are more at risk from Legionnaires’ disease, especially the over 45s, people who smoke or drink heavily, those living with chronic respiratory, kidney, lung or heart disease, diabetes or with an impaired immune system.

 It cannot be passed from person to person and 90% of people who contract it make a full recovery.
+Some, however, can suffer long term effects such as fatigue, neurologic and neuromuscular symptoms.

 Section 3 (2) of Health and Safety at Work Act 1974 (HSWA) relates to landlords.